 A Living Tribute

-The Theodore Roosevelt Presidential Library in Medora, North Dakota is designed to be a living interactive structure that stands in tribute to the man and his unwavering commitment to environmental stewardship.
-It’s not just a place to house books, documents, and ephemera, but a sentient part of the North Dakota landscape.
+The Theodore Roosevelt Presidential Library in Medora, North Dakota is designed to be a living interactive structure that stands in tribute to President Roosevelt and his unwavering commitment to environmental stewardship.
+It’s not just a place to house books, documents, and ephemera, but a tangible part of the North Dakota landscape.
 Through its exhibitions, trails, and pavilions, visitors are encouraged to be active participants in the building and grounds.

 The Presidential Library is pursuing certification from the International Living Future Institute as part of its “Living Building Challenge,” which is described on their website as, “A framework for design, construction, and the symbiotic relationship between people, or community, and nature.”

 The library’s reliance on both renewable and locally sourced materials will assist in gaining this certification.
-The structure's design is cognizant of the weather, flora, and is immersed in the biodiversity of its surroundings.
-The building will be completely self-sufficient and will feature zero energy, zero emissions, zero water, and zero waste while exhibiting a seamless assimilation into the landscape.
+The structure's design is cognizant of the weather and flora and is immersed in the biodiversity of its surroundings.
+The building will be completely self-sufficient and will be zero energy, zero emissions, zero water, and zero waste while exhibiting a seamless assimilation into the landscape.

-This land first approach includes a nod to native species including 28,000 plants which will be planted on the facility’s roof.
+This land first approach includes 28,000 native plant species which will be planted on the facility’s roof.
 The end goal is that visitors will discover the same sort of inspiration from the area's natural surroundings that Roosevelt experienced when he visited the area.

 For over 30 years Pioneer Millworks has been providing creative reclaimed and sustainable wood flooring, paneling, and siding solutions to clients.
 We source and save wood with a story which end-users can connect with; materials that are good for our people & our planet.
-Therefore, the Theodore Roosevelt Library project and our ethos are the perfect match, as our goal is to rescue wood with a history and provide it with new place to tell its tale.
+The Theodore Roosevelt Library project and our ethos are the perfect match.

-The widespread harvesting and heavy use of Heart Pine resulted in the resources’ quick depletion, because by the start of the 20th century virtually all of the Heart Pine available for harvest had been processed for construction.
+The widespread harvesting and heavy use of Heart Pine resulted in a quick depletion by the start of the 20th century virtually all the Heart Pine available for harvest had been processed for construction.

-Because of over harvesting and deforestation, today, Heart Pine is a highly limited species.
-The tree’s take up to 500 years to reach full maturity, with most of the timber currently left being still immature trees.
+Due to this over-harvesting and deforestation, today, Heart Pine is a highly limited species.
+The tree’s take up to 500 years to reach full maturity—most of the timber left are immature trees.
 Now, the most appropriate way to obtain the wood is through reclamation and reuse.

 That’s where we come in.
 The robust, reclaimed and repurposed Heart Pine timbers that we provided to the Theodore Roosevelt Library project will soon become the new flooring in the facility.
 The grade of the wood and the random widths illustrating an homage to sustainability through the new utilization of the material.

-Pioneer Millworks Northeast Territory Manager Jessica Sheldon says, “Solid material was what they wanted on this project for longevity and authenticity.
-They wanted to go as wide as possible with the widths and eliminate any short lengths.
+Pioneer Millworks Northeast Territory Manager Jessica Sheldon says, “Solid material was the aim for this project for longevity and authenticity.
+They wanted to go as wide as possible and eliminate any short lengths.
 We supplied the project in a custom 5”, 7”, 9” random nominal width mix.
 Wider widths were used in exhibit spaces and then the narrower widths in less prominent areas.
 Lengths were 4’ to 12’ random lengths (also custom – longer than normal length structure).”

-Our team worked with the flooring contractor, H2I Group, lending our expertise on the product nuances, providing installation guidance, and guiding them through the process.
+Our team worked with the flooring contractor, H2I Group, lending our expertise on the product nuances, providing installation guidance, and supporting them through the process.
 In the end, our Heart Pine flooring will be another sustainable component in the overall assemblage of eco-conscious materials making up the Theodore Roosevelt Presidential Library.
-The collaboration of history, sustainability, and forward thinking design a testament Roosevelt and a contemporary appreciation our our planet and our past.
+The collaboration of history, sustainability, and forward-thinking design is a testament to Roosevelt and a contemporary appreciation our planet and our past.

 Architect: Snøhetta